Camarillo State Mental Hospital: History

 In 1985, a new vision and role for the hospital was imagined: "Enhancing Independence Through Innovation".
 Camarillo evolved from a locked, lifetime institution for the severely mentally ill into a facility which provided innovative and successful treatment modalities for drug and alcohol abusers, as well as programs that stabilized the mentally and developmentally disabled and successfully returned them to society.
 For many years, the hospital remained independent and autonomous from the outside world, with its own gardens, ice house, dairy, butcher, fire and police departments, hospital, beauty parlors, petting zoo, clothing store, swimming pool, and bowling alley.
 It even housed staff on its grounds.
 With its accreditation ratings consistently high in the 1980s and 1990s, the hospital seemed destined to last forever.

 Closure

 The end of the institution came due to economic challenges and a changing outlook on mental health treatment.
-In 1967, Governor Ronald Reagan signed the bi-partisan Lanterman-Petris-Short Act, which deeply impacted state hospital populations, forcing many to close immediately.
+In 1967, Governor Ronald Reagan signed the bi-partisan Lanterman-Petris-Short Act, which greatly affected state hospital populations, forcing many to close immediately.

 Another contributing factor was in 1996, when Governor Pete Wilson empowered a special task force to research reasons for and against the closure of the Camarillo State Hospital and Developmental Center.
 The task force cited that the facility, which housed as many as 7,266 patients in 1954, had only 871 clients in 1996.
 The hospitals per capita costs had risen to nearly $114,000, second highest in the state mental health system.
 These factors prompted the initial closing of one-quarter of the facility's 64 units and later, on June 30, 1996, the hospital officially and permanently closed.